 Step two is where people discuss agreement and disagreement.
 Should public speaking be a part of the new curriculum?
 If so, how should it be taught, what evidence should the students provide, and how much public speaking should the students do?
 These are some of the questions and objectives discuss here.
 People support or attack the ideas developed.

 Step three is where people provide support for the position.
 If I am a supporter of public speaking I might show that companies are now looking for people who are articulate and can express themselves in front of a group.
-Such evidences builds credibility for change.
+Such evidence builds credibility for change.
 Here the Deliberation model is showing traits of rationalism.
-This is way it is not simple to put any model in one approach or another.
+This is why it is not simple to put any model in one approach or another.

 Step four is where consensus takes place.
 People have presented their arguments and evidence.
 Now decisions are made about what to do.
 The group decides if public speaking is going to be a part of the new English curriculum.